 There are no other voting members of the Executive Board.

-In the event that the Society, for reasons outside the scope of these Bylaws, is prevented from having its annual meetings before June 30th, the terms of all sitting Board members shall be extended until the last day of the delayed annual meetings, and the terms of new Executive Board members begin on the day following those annual meetings.
+In the event that the Society, for reasons outside the scope of these Bylaws, is prevented from having its annual meeting before June 30th, the terms of all sitting Board members shall be extended until the last day of the delayed annual meeting, and the terms of new Executive Board members shall begin on the day following the conclusion of the annual meeting.

-VII.
-Election of New Fellows and Selection of Other Award Winners (replaced old Amendments I and II, approved June 2012)
+VI.
+Election of New Fellows and Selection of Other Award Winners

-To be awarded biennially by a nominating committee appointed by the Editor-in-Chief of the Journal.
+To be awarded biennially in even-numbered years for the best paper in the Journal in the two preceding calendar years by a nominating committee appointed by the Editor-in-Chief of the Journal.
 Normally, the most recent recipient of the award shall be included in the nominating committee.

 To be awarded biennially in even-numbered years, if a suitable nominee is found, by a committee appointed by the President and approved by the Executive Board.
 The cited works for which the award is given must have been completed within twelve (12) years of the recipient's first full-time employment after completion of graduate studies.
 Timing is loosely defined and may be interpreted by the Nomination Committee.
 Although there is no specific requirement, in most cases part of the cited works will have appeared in the Society's journal, the Journal of Labor Economics.